Interact3D: Compositional 3D Generation of Interactive Objects: Experiments

 \subsection{Failure Cases}

-Since our registration in composition tasks relies on geometry-aware GeoTransformer without texture awareness, objects with strong geometric symmetry (such as cuboid books) can cause orientation ambiguity, occasionally leading to upside-down inversions (see Figure~\ref{fig:FailureCases} (left)).
-Additionally, since our composition pipeline is explicitly supervised by the spatial priors of $\mathbf{M_\mathrm{scene}}$, initial spatial misalignments generated in extremely complex scenarios can propagate downstream, ultimately compromising the composition quality (see Figure~\ref{fig:FailureCases} (right)).
+Because our registration in composition tasks relies on geometry-aware GeoTransformer without texture awareness, objects with strong geometric symmetry (such as cuboid books) can cause orientation ambiguity, occasionally leading to upside-down inversions (see Figure~\ref{fig:FailureCases} (left)).
+Additionally, since our composition pipeline is explicitly supervised by the spatial priors of $\mathbf{M_\mathrm{scene}}$, initial spatial misalignments generated in extremely complex scenarios can propagate downstream, ultimately compromising the final composition quality of Interact3D (see Figure~\ref{fig:FailureCases} (right)).